-Interest on loan notes and dividend on preference shares have not yet been accounted for.
-2.

-Revenue includes Sh.8 million for credit sales made on a "sale or return basis".
+- Interest on loan notes and dividend on preference shares have not yet been accounted for.
+Revenue includes Sh 8 million for credit splas mode on a final sector. - Revenue includes Sh.8 million for credit sales made on a "sale or return basis".
 As at 30 September 2019, customers who had not paid for the goods, had the right to return Sh.2.6 million of them.
 Tamutamu Industries Ltd. applied a mark up of 30% on all sales.
 In the past, the company's customers have sometimes returned goods under this type of agreement.

-Depreciation on property, plant and equipment is to be provided on the following basis; Plant and equipment - 10% on cost charged to cost of sales, computer equipment - 25% on cost charged to administrative expenses, motor vehicles - 20% on reducing balance charged to selling and distribution expenses.
+Depreciation on property plant and equipment is to be precided and a fit in the past. - Depreciation on property, plant and equipment is to be provided on the following basis; Plant and equipment 10% on cost charged to cost of sales, computer equipment 25% on cost charged to administrative expenses, motor vehicles 20% on reducing balance charged to selling and distribution expenses.
+Tamutamu Ltd revalues its building at the end of each accounting and the end of each accounting and the end of each accounting at the end of each account at the end of eacount at the end of each account at the end of each account a - 5.
 Tamutamu Ltd. revalues its building at the end of each accounting year.
 At 30 September 2019, the relevant value to be incorporated into the financial statements was Sh.14,100,000.